hrldrm/cmsc-142-algo-design-techniques/README.md

 7. Minimax Algorithm (Alpha-Beta Pruning)

 _Made for:_ **CMSC 142 (Design and Analysis of Algorithms)** <br/>
-FS AY 2018-2019 <br/>
+FS A.Y.
+2018-2019 <br/>
-University of the Philippines Manila
+University of the Philippines-Manila